 In order to participate in any school activity, practice, rehearsal, or performance, etc. outside of regular school hours, a student must be in attendance on the day of the activity.
-If the absence is due to unusual circumstances, he/she may request to participate by making arrangements with the Assistant Principal for Student Services.
+If the absence is due to unusual circumstances, he/she may request to participate by making arrangements with the Dean's Office or Assistant Principal for Student Services.